rspec/rspec.github.io/source/blog/2020-06-16-rspec-branching-strategy.md

 We currently favour `main` as the new name (it has shared muscle memory with the old) but we also recognise that having community consensus around a default name is important as it reduces the amount of surprise encountered by developers.
-So we wil wait for the community to settle on a new default name, in particular for Github to change their default, but if none has been announced by 1st August we will use `main`.
+So we will wait for the community to settle on a new default name, in particular for Github to change their default, but if none has been announced by 1st August we will use `main`.